Here are some ways we can intentionally love our neighbors and share Jesus with them.

-EVANGELISM & PRAYER--Pray for Our Community.
+EVANGELISM & PRAYER—Pray for Our Community.
 All outreach begins in prayer.
 Paul repeatedly commands and pleads with believers to pray that he would be strengthened by God’s power and receive open doors for gospel proclamation.
 Pray for your neighbors by name.
+Pray for them individually and with your family.
+Find another Christian neighbor, or someone in the congregation, to regularly pray with.

 Meet Your Neighbors.
 This seems simple, but some of us need to take this simple step and actually meet our neighbors.
 We need to know their names, their children, their jobs, their interests and their needs.
 The more we know them, the better we can serve them.

 Serve Your Neighbors.
-The second greatest commandment is to love our neighbor, those people God has brought into our lives and with whom we regularly interact.
+The second greatest commandment is to love our neighbors, those people God has brought into our lives and with whom we regularly interact.

 Small Groups.
 Groups open to seekers provide a place where they can study the Bible alongside believers, observe the love between believers and witness believers wrestling with the truth of the Bible for their lives.